FiloSottile/draft-irtf-cfrg-concrete-hybrid-kems/draft-irtf-cfrg-concrete-hybrid-kems.md

 * `KDF`: SHA3-256 {{FIPS202}}
 * `Label`: `\.//^\`

-(This label does not follow the same pattern as the other KEMs here, but was chosen for compatibility with the X-Wing specification.)

 The following constants for the hybrid KEM are also defined:

 - `Nseed`: 32